3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Related Work

-Numerous studies investigate 3D printed electrodes, yet they typically fall into two categories: those that generally analyze 3D printed electrodes for electrochemical sensing, utilizing methods such as Fused Deposition Modeling (FDM) and electrodeposition~\cite{ROHAIZAD2019104, KATSELI2019100}, and those that concentrate on specific sensors, employing techniques such as FDM~\cite{s20154292} or PolyJet printing~\cite{SALVO201296}.
+Numerous studies investigate 3D-printed electrodes, yet they typically fall into two categories: those that generally analyze 3D-printed electrodes for electrochemical sensing, utilizing methods such as Fused Deposition Modeling (FDM) and electrodeposition~\cite{ROHAIZAD2019104,KATSELI2019100}, and those that concentrate on specific sensors, employing techniques such as FDM~\cite{s20154292} or PolyJet printing~\cite{SALVO201296}.
 Alsharif et al. recently reviewed 3D-printed electrodes, specifically those not reliant on electrolytic gels~\cite{https://doi.org/10.1002/admt.202201677}.
 When applying electrodes for EDA, insights from conventional EDA electrodes, primarily silver chloride electrodes, can be employed.
 Studies on these electrodes highlight the correlation between the size of the contact area and measured skin conductance.
-Mahon and Iacono~\cite{https://doi.org/10.1111/j.1469-8986.1987.tb00280.x} observed a linear increase in the Skin Conductivity Level (SCL) and Skin Conductivity Response (SCR) amplitudes with a larger contact area.
-Thus, the electrode shape has an influence on the sensing quality.
+Mahon and Iacono~\cite{https://doi.org/10.1111/j.1469-8986.1987.tb00280.x} observed a linear increase in the Skin Conductance Level (SCL) and Skin Conductance Response (SCR) amplitudes with a larger contact area.
+Thus, the electrode shape influences the sensing quality.